 Every Sunday after church, CJ and his grandma ride the bus across town.
 But today, CJ wonders why they don’t own a car like his friend Colby.
 Why doesn’t he have an iPod like the boys on the bus?
 How come they always have to get off in the dirty part of town?

 All Jeremy wants is a pair of those shoes, the ones everyone at school seems to be wearing.
 Though Jeremy’s grandma says they don’t have room for “want,” just “need,” when his old shoes fall apart at school, he is more determined than ever to have those shoes, even a thrift-shop pair that is much too small.

 18. Home is In Between by Mitali Perkins

-If you’re looking for children’s books to teach social skills related to code-switching—navigating multiple cultures—Shanti is a positive role model for students.
+If you’re looking for social skills books for kids related to code-switching—navigating multiple cultures—Shanti is a positive role model for students.
 When she and her family move to the United States from India, the world inside her home and the larger community feel very different.

 A little rabbit is trying to read his book in peace, but there’s so much going on around him!
 Maybe he needs some space just for himself …

 20. My Shadow is Pink by Scott Stuart